ZigzagAwaka/SelfSortingStorage/zigzag.SelfSortingStorage/README.md

 - Some parts ot the code is based on the [ShipInventory](https://thunderstore.io/c/lethal-company/p/WarperSan/ShipInventory/) implementation by [WarperSan](https://thunderstore.io/c/lethal-company/p/WarperSan/), such as the items data structure which has been modified to better fit the SelfSortingStorage mod.

-- Cupboard asset is ripped from [Lethal Company](https://store.steampowered.com/app/1966720/Lethal_Company/).
+- Cupboard asset is ripped and edited from [Lethal Company](https://store.steampowered.com/app/1966720/Lethal_Company/).

 - "vent_chute" by [jazz-the-giraffe](https://sketchfab.com/3d-models/vent-chute-961b5fb81e694f94ab1407028c7dc998) is a free 3D model licensed under Creative Commons Attribution.